Chess Masters: The Endgame: Response

-Praise

-The program has received some positive reviews from several newspapers.
+Critical response

 The Telegraph described Chess Masters: The Endgame as "quietly compelling", whilst The Times described the show as having "a wholesome nerdy charm".
 The first series of Chess Masters: The Endgame marks the first time that chess has been on mainstream TV for around 32 years.

-Criticism

-Chess Masters: The Endgame has also received a lot of criticism.
-An editor from The Guardian described the show as "so dull it's almost unwatchable".
+Chess Masters: The Endgame has also received criticism.
+Reviewing the first episode, Lucy Mangan of The Guardian described the show as "so dull it's almost unwatchable".
+Long-standing Guardian chess columnist Leonard Barden noted that reaction to the show was polarised; players with some club or competitive experience often disliked it, finding it too simplistic and overly dramatic, while non-players and curious beginners tended to like it more.

+Viewers

 Chess Masters also recorded a 5.5% viewer share, with 890,000 viewers in the first episode, dipping to 535,000 in episode two.
 The final was viewed by 655,000 people.
 The average viewers for the same slot is 1.7 million.
-Others criticised the show for being over-dramatic, whilst others argued that the show was not targeted towards experienced chess players and that analysis of the games was too basic.